Homebrew/homebrew-cask/doc/cask_language_reference/stanzas/zap.md

 The form of `zap` stanza follows the [`uninstall` stanza](uninstall.md).
 All of the same directives are available.
 Unlike with `uninstall`, however, `delete:` is not discouraged in `zap`.

+For removing user-generated data such as preferences and application support files and folders, use only the `trash:` key.

 Example: [injection.rb](https://github.com/caskroom/homebrew-cask/blob/312ae841f1f1b2ec07f4d88b7dfdd7fbdf8d4f94/Casks/injection.rb#L16)